Routing

 Query Parameters

 Masks can also contain query parameters (parameters after the question mark in the URL).
-They cannot define a validation expression, but they can change the name under which they are passed to the presenter:
+A validation expression cannot be defined for these, but the name under which they are passed to the presenter can be changed:

-// use query parameter 'cat' as a 'categoryId' in application
+// we want to use the query parameter 'cat' under the name 'categoryId' in the application

 $router->addRoute('product ? id=<productId> & cat=<categoryId>', /* ... */);